GoDaddyRegistry/gdreg-toolkit/readme.md

 ### Upgrading from 3.x to 4.0

-Since version 4.0 of the library, the package `"com.ausregistry"` has been renamed to `"neustar.registry"`.
+Since version 4.0 of the library, the package `"com.ausregistry"` has been renamed to `"godaddy.registry"`.
 Hence the Java applications that has been using any earlier version of this library will have to replace the `import` statements globally in source code, if they wish to use the version 4.x.

 ## Implementation Notes